MoroboshiDann/portfolio-management-team2/README.md

-# 📊 Financio - Financial Portfolio Management System
+# 📊 Portfolio Pulse - Financial Portfolio Management System

 A sleek and efficient web app designed for individual investors and financial advisors.
 Track your investments, manage portfolios, reconcile transactions, and monitor performance — all in one intuitive platform.
 Built with cutting-edge web technologies for optimal user experience and performance. 💼